lierluis/MyShell/README.md

 # MyShell

-Simple unix shell written in C that reads user commands into a buffer, then parses and executes those commands with forked processes.
+Simple unix shell written in C that parses and executes user commands.

 Supports file redirection and background processes: